CliMA/CalibrateEmulateSample.jl/README.md

 cd CalibrateEmulateSample.jl
 ```

 Install all the project dependencies (see the documentation for specific details).
-Given that CES depends on python packages it is easiest to set the project to use its own conda environment
+Given that CES depends on python packages it is easiest to set the project to use its own conda environment.

 ## Building CES Documentation